openstack/zun/specs/pci-device-model.rst

 Since release Ocata, Openstack Nova enables flavor-based PCI-passthough device management.
 This design will not depend on the Nova's implementation of PCI- passthough work.
-However the design and implementation in Zun will refer to the existing of Nova work and try to be consistant with Nova's implementation.
+However the design and implementation in Zun will refer to the existing of Nova work and try to be consistent with Nova's implementation.

 Problem description
 ===================